gavodachs/docker-dachs/README.md

 ## ~Best practices
-Now that we covered the first steps, we may go further on merging containers within the structure of Dachs:
+Now that we covered the first steps, we may go further on merging containers with the structure of Dachs:
 * <a href='./Data_Persistence.md'>_Data persistence_</a>
 * <a href='./Workflow.md'>_Workflow_</a>